First Cosmological Constraints from the Joint Analysis of Galaxy Clustering and the Kinetic Sunyaev-Zel'dovich Effect: Results

-Furthermore, we constrain the mean optical depth of the galaxy sample to $\lg\bar{\tau} = -4.19 \pm 0.09$ in Figure~\ref{fig:CMASS} and $\lg\bar{\tau} = -4.22 \pm 0.09$ in Figure~\ref{fig:CMASS_H0Omw0}.
-It quantifies the integrated column density of free electrons within the 2 arcmin AP filter around galaxies.
-This result serves as a demonstration of jointly constraining cosmological and astrophysical parameters in a combined analysis of galaxy clustering and the kSZ effect, which is a methodology we expect to become standard with future, higher-quality data.
+Furthermore, we constrain the mean optical depth of the galaxy sample to \LSH{$\lg\bar{\tau} = -4.20 \pm 0.10$ in Figure~\ref{fig:CMASS} and $\lg\bar{\tau} = -4.24 \pm 0.10$} in Figure~\ref{fig:CMASS_H0Omw0}.
+This quantifies the integrated column density of free electrons within the 2 arcmin AP filter around galaxies.
+This result serves as a demonstration the joint constraining of cosmological and astrophysical parameters in a combined analysis of GC and the kSZ effect, which is a methodology we expect to become standard with future, higher-quality data.

 We find that the measured $\bar{\tau}$ for CMASS is lower than that derived from the WebSky-CMASS mock catalogs (Figure~\ref{fig:websky_CMASS}).
-This discrepancy can be attributed to at least two factors: (1) A positive correlation exists between halo mass and optical depth~\citep[e.g.,][]{Chen2022,Li2024}.
-As shown in Figure~\ref{fig:mass_distribution_websky_CMASS}, the halo mass distribution in our WebSky-CMASS mock catalog is skewed toward higher masses compared to the observationally inferred CMASS halo mass distribution from~\citet{Schaan2021}.
-The mean halo mass in WebSky-CMASS is $5.0 \times 10^{13} \, h^{-1} M_\odot$, nearly twice the value of $2.6 \times 10^{13} \, h^{-1} M_\odot$ estimated for CMASS~\citep{White2011}.
+This discrepancy can be attributed to at least two factors.
+(1) A positive correlation exists between halo mass and optical depth~\citep[e.g.,][]{Chen2022,Li2024}.
+As shown in Figure~\ref{fig:mass_distribution_websky_CMASS} of Appendix~\ref{app:mass_dis_websky}, the halo mass distribution in our WebSky-CMASS mock catalog is skewed toward higher masses compared to the observationally inferred CMASS halo mass distribution from~\citet{Schaan2021}.
+The mean halo mass in WebSky-CMASS is {$4.9 \times 10^{13} \, h^{-1} M_\odot$}, nearly twice the value of $2.6 \times 10^{13} \, h^{-1} M_\odot$ estimated for CMASS~\citep{White2011}.
 (2) Approximately 10\% of CMASS galaxies are satellites~\citep{White2011}.
 The associated miscentering of these satellites with respect to their dark matter halo centers can significantly dilute the observed kSZ signal~\citep{Hadzhiyska2023}.